 National Compliance Initiative: Keeping Raw Sewage and Contaminated Stormwater Out of Our Nation’s Waters

-The following maps and charts show EPA's progress in targeting the largest municipalities to reduce stormwater runoff and unlawful discharges of raw sewage.
-Although not graphically displayed, since FY 2010 EPA has also made substantial progress in addressing 192 (75%) of the 253 largest (Phase 1) MS4s.
+The following maps and charts show EPA actions to reduce stormwater runoff and unlawful discharges of raw sewage.
+Although not graphically displayed as it is here for CSSs and SSSs, since FY2010 EPA has also has addressed 192 (75%) of the 253 largest (Phase 1) MS4s.

 Map of the status of combined sewer overflow systems (CSO) serving a population of 50,000 or more people

 List of consent decrees of combined sewer overflow systems (CSO) with links to the consent decree and data on the status of the decree.

 Map of the status of sanitary sewer systems in municipalities with wastewater flow greater than 10 million gallons per day